-- 5.1 Where the following words or phrases are used in this Policy: - 5.1.1 References to DET or the Trust are references to Discovery Educational Trust, the Academy Trust - 5.1.2 References to parent or parents means the natural or adoptive parents of the student (irrespective of whether they are or have ever been married, with whom the student lives, or whether they have contact with the student) as well as any person who is not the natural or adoptive parent of the student, but who has care of, or parental responsibility for, the student (e.g. foster carer/legal guardian). - 5.1.3 References to school days mean Monday to Friday, when SMS is open to students during term time.
+- 5.1 Where the following words or phrases are used in this Policy: - 5.1.1 References to DET or the Trust are references to Discovery Educational Trust, the Academy Trust. - 5.1.2 References to Parent or Parents means the natural or adoptive parents of the pupil (irrespective of whether they are or have ever been married, with whom the pupil lives, or whether they have contact with the pupil) as well as any person who is not the natural or adoptive parent of the pupil, but who has care of, or parental responsibility for, the pupil (e.g. foster carer/legal guardian). - 5.1.3 References to school days mean Monday to Friday, when SMS is open to pupils during term time.
 The dates of terms are published on the SMS website.